IgniteUI/igniteui-docfx/en/components/financialchart_configuration_options.md

 ### Configuring Overlays

-By default overlays are not displayed on the igxFinancialChart.
+By default overlays are not displayed on the Angular financial chart component.
 There are two types of overlays - `BollingerBands` and `PriceChannel`.
 You can also customize the default settings of the overlays.
 The following code demonstrates how to set the color, overlay outlines and thickness.

 ```html
  <igx-financial-chart